cmohge1/lrbs-scholarly-editing/scholarly-editing/Day4/collation.md

-# Day 4: Computer-Assited Collation
+# Day 4: Computer-Assited Collation with Juxta and CollateX

 Download Python 3, preferably the Anaconda distribution